GdayRui/Schulte-Grid/Readme.md

 ## Introduction
-A web browser-based game developed using vanilla JavaScript, to train my six-year-old daughter’s level of concentration, as suggested by the school teacher.
+A web browser-based game developed using vanilla JavaScript, to train my daughter’s level of concentration, as suggested by the school teacher.

 ## Bugs fixed